 The merchandise stand is very cool but as you’d expect, very expensive.

-It’s worth getting the program for $25 but otherwise I think set expectations beforehand as to whether or not you’ll be buying merchandise.
-Also remember Melbourne has its own Harry Potter store – The Store of Requirement!
+It’s worth getting the program for $25 but otherwise set expectations beforehand as to whether or not you’ll be buying merchandise.
+Also, remember Melbourne has its own Harry Potter store – The Store of Requirement – and Australia’s largest Harry Potter pop up store is at Myer Melbourne.

 I recommend Harry Potter and the Cursed Child for children 8+ years.
 It is very long and very late and two nights in a row requires some stamina, even for me.
 Also, a younger, shorter child may simply not be able to see beyond adult heads, and 95% of the audience are adults.

-Note that there are no children’s ticket prices, which makes it a very expensive ticket if your child falls asleep, disrupts other people such that they need to leave the theatre or cannot see the stage.
+Harry Potter and the Cursed Child Melbourne tickets are $65 per part and there are no children’s ticket prices, which makes it a very expensive outing if your child falls asleep, disrupts others or cannot see the stage.
 If you score a Friday Forty ticket then maybe consider it!

 Click here for the best Harry Potter experiences in Melbourne

-- Suitable for 8+ years as the show is in two parts, with each part being 2 hours 40 minutes and 2 hours 30 minutes respectively;
+- Suitable for 8+ years as the show is in two parts, with each part being 2 hours 40 minutes and 2 hours 30 minutes respectively with a 20 minute interval;

-- We sit in Row H 17-18 in the Dress Circle and have good views.
+- We sit in Row H 17-18 in the Dress Circle ($85 each) and have good views.
 Being in the Dress Circle means that we don’t see the very top of the Dementors on stage, which for Lady AB was a good thing.
-It also means that Lady AB could sit on my lap to see over adults’ heads as there was no one behind us;
+It also means that Lady AB can sit on my lap to see over adults’ heads as there is no one behind us;

 - If you can don’t bring a big bag.
 All bags are checked and big backs take up more time.
 Also the seats and legroom are pretty tight so you’ll need to cloak them.